What affects cost planning for moves in Harlow

 Moves cost more when handling takes longer than expected.
 The biggest drivers are loading distance, stairs or lift capacity, and where the van can legally and safely stop.
 Short journeys can still total higher costs if the carry is long or the team must re-park.

-What affects moving costs in Harlow
+What affects cost planning for moves in Harlow

 | Cost driver | What changes the time | Why it affects total cost |